darwaishx/ria/README.md

 7. Click on ria, then code and then ria.ipynb to open the notebook.

-8. Scroll to bottom of the Notebook and update runCommand:
+8. Scroll to bottom of the Notebook and update runCommand for your S3 bucket:
     - runCommand = 'python3 ria.py --input-bucket INPUT-BUCKET --input-directory INPUT-DIRECTORY --output-bucket OUTPUT-BUCKET --output-directory OUTPUT-DIRECTORY'
+9. Click on Cell and Run All.
+You will see the progress as it goes through different steps of analyzing images and generating output.

 ## Arguments